-For a modest lifestyle (better than a Government pension but fairly simple living), the annual guidelines are now $23,438 for a single or $33,799 for a couple.
-For a more comfortable lifestyle, the estimates are $42,569 for a single and $58,444 for a couple.
-This equates to about $510,000 in super for a comfortable lifestyle as a couple or $430,000 for a single.
+For a modest lifestyle (better than a Government pension but fairly simple living), the annual guidelines for older retirees decreased about 0.1% and are now $23,160 for a single or $34,363 for a couple.
+For a more comfortable lifestyle, the estimates for older retirees are now $38,587 for a single and $54,122 for a couple (down 0.2%).

 So how much do you need?